Attendance and Punctuality

 Regular attendance means your child can make the most of their education, improving their chances in adult life.
 School will also help your child’s social skills, such as making and keeping friendships.

 At Paget we aim for every child to have at least 96% attendance over the year and we celebrate those who achieve 100% attendance each half term as well as for the whole year.
+As a reward any child that achieves 100% attendance for the whole year will take part in the attendance reward trip, paid for by school.
+Any child that achieves 96% or above will also receive a small rewarded at the end of the school year.

 Irregular or poor attendance at school leads to pupils underachieving and under-performing in their learning.
 As well as academically it can also affect them socially and emotionally.